Juniper remains intentionally small, and we work hard to keep it that way.

 This allows us to go deep on one thing—helping you see what needs to happen and what doesn't.

 We don't claim to be everything to everyone.
-This focus on EdTech leaders at inflection points keeps us close enough to understand your world, yet far enough outside to see what you can't.
+This focus on EdTech leaders keeps us close enough to your world, yet far enough away to see what you can't.

 leadership